Helmet that 'Zaps Away Dementia

 The Daily Mail today published a brief article describing a new research report that appeared yesterday in the research journal Photobiomodulation, Photomedicine and Laser Surgery.
 The report documents the effectiveness of brief intensive transcranial light stimulation using near infrared light at 1065-1080nm.
 The results with a cohort of normal subjects showed that the group receiving active treatment improved on measures of memory, motor functioning and processing speed.
 This supports the findings of the recently published report by Baylor Research Institute and Quietmind Foundation on the use of this same device with 100 subjects diagnosed with Alzheimer's and some also with Parkinson's disease.
 The results in both trials were very similar and quite encouraging.
 Further studies are needed to refine the treatment method for different clinical groups.
-The Cognitolite device is now available through Quietmind Foundation as well as the QM-Neuronic device that also uses the 1070nm frequency but allow for control of stimulation pulse rate, duration and intensity.
+The Cognitolite device is now available through Quietmind Foundation as well as the Neuradiant 1070 device now available through Neuronic Devices Ltd. (neuronic.online) that uses the 1070nm frequency and also allows for independent control of stimulation location, pulse frequency, duration and intensity.
+This unit is designed to provide both remediation, cognitive enhancement and protection against further injury.

 Our team regularly publishes articles and blog posts on the latest research and news coming out of our group and the field in general.